-3.3.1.
+- 3.3.1.
 Project biologists shall prepare weekly reports throughout the year summarizing project operations.
 The weekly reports will provide an overview of how the project and the fish passage facilities operated during the week and an evaluation of resulting fish passage conditions.
-The reports shall include:

-a. any out-of-criteria situations observed and subsequent corrective actions taken;

-b. any equipment malfunctions, breakdowns, or damage along with a summary of resulting repair activities;

-- c. adult fishway control calibrations;

-- d.
-STS and VBS inspections;

-- e.
-AWS closures (i.e. cleaning times);

-- f. when trapping is occurring in the AFF;

-g. any unusual activities which occurred at the project which may affect fish passage.

-3.3.2.
-The weekly reports shall cover a Sunday through Saturday period and they shall be e-mailed to CENWP-OD and other interested parties as soon as possible the following week, with a copy to RCC.
+The reports shall include: - a.
+Any out-of-criteria situations observed and subsequent corrective actions taken. - b.
+Any equipment malfunctions, breakdowns, or damage along with a summary of resulting repair activities. - c.
+Adult fishway control calibrations. - d.
+STS and VBS inspections. - e.
+AWS closures (i.e. cleaning times). - f.
+When trapping is occurring in the AFF. - g.
+Any unusual activities which occurred at the project which may affect fish passage. - 3.3.2.
+The weekly reports shall cover a Sunday through Saturday period and they shall be emailed to CENWP-OD and other interested parties as soon as possible the following week, with a copy to CENWD-PDW-R (RCC). - 3.3.3.

-3.3.3.
 The project biologists shall prepare a memo for the record for any negative impact to fish or fishways.
 This memo will be sent to FPOM by the next working day.
-Items that shall be included in the memo are:

-a.
-Time and date.

-b.
-Nature of activity that lead to fish impact.

-c.
-Agency responsible for the impact, or the reportee, if no responsible party can be identified.

-d.
-Fish numbers, species, origin, discernible external injuries, tags, etc.

-e.
-Future actions to avoid a similar impact.

-f.
-Any relevant photos.

-3.3.4.
-The project biologists shall prepare an annual report by January 31, summarizing the operation of the project fish passage facilities for the previous year.

-a.
-The report will cover from the beginning of one adult fish facility winter maintenance period to the beginning of the next.
+Items that shall be included in the memo are: - a.
+Time and date. - b.
+Nature of activity that leads to fish impact. - c.
+Agency responsible for the impact, or the reportee if no responsible party can be identified. - d.
+Fish numbers, species, origin, discernible external injuries, tags, etc. - e.
+Future actions to avoid a similar impact. - f.
+Any relevant photos. - 3.3.4.
+The project biologists shall prepare an annual report by January 31, summarizing the operation of the project fish passage facilities for the previous year. - 3.3.4.1.
+The report will cover from the beginning of one adult fish facility winter maintenance period to the beginning of the next. - 3.3.4.2.

-b.
 The annual report also will include a description of all actions taken to discourage avian predation at the project, with an overview of the effectiveness of the activities in discouraging avian predation.

-c.
+3.3.4.3.
 The annual report will be provided to CENWP-OD in time for distribution to FPOM members at the February meeting.